Lars-m/student-picker/README.md

 You need to provide ownership for your node-user for, as minimum, database.json Alternatively, just to the full folder: chown -R USER_NAME ./student-picker

+Unless this is meant for picking students for review, you should add a settings.js file to customize the UI to your needs.